nicollecastrog/milo-dog/README.md

 __Development & Running__

-milo.dog is set up for local development using Docker (via a mounted volume).
+_milo.dog_ is set up for local development using Docker (via a mounted volume).
+Ensure you have Docker and yarn installed on your machine before proceeding.

 From project root: `yarn start`

 Then visit [http://localhost:4000/](http://localhost:4000/)

 As you make changes to the code, they'll be reflected.

+__Running in production mode__

+`yarn serve`

 __Testing__